paulyglot/grocery-now/README.md

 ## Solution

->I decided to make my take-home project with the NERD tech stack (Node.js, Express.js, React/Redux.js, MongoDB/mlab/mongoose).
+I decided to make my take-home project with the NERD tech stack (Node.js, Express.js, React/Redux.js, MongoDB/mlab/mongoose).

->This included the traditional layout of the server and the client with their respective dependencies.
+This included the traditional layout of the server and the client with their respective dependencies.
 For the client side I used create react app which created it’s own README and instructions for running locally.

->At first I didn’t think I would do much more than what was being asked of me in the tech and functional requirements, but after finishing basically all the functional requirements I decided to incorporate more of an e-commerce-style aspect to the web app.
+At first I didn’t think I would do much more than what was being asked of me in the tech and functional requirements, but after finishing basically all the functional requirements I decided to incorporate more of an e-commerce-style aspect to the web app.
 I ended up creating many many different components which together create a fully functioning e-commerce app.

 ### Client-side minimum requirements met

->*save, update and delete items to from mlab MongoDB in production*
+*1. save, update and delete items to from mlab MongoDB in production*

->*authenticate users (same user can sign into different devices)*
+*2. authenticate users (same user can sign into different devices)*

->*live shopping cart to allow add, edit and delete (for multiple user functionality)*
+*3. live shopping cart to allow add, edit and delete (for multiple user functionality)*

->*items checked into their cart receive real time updates so multiple users can stay focused on what needs to be bought in this digital grocery store*
+*4. items checked into their cart receive real time updates so multiple users can stay focused on what needs to be bought in this digital grocery store*

->*enzyme and Jest testing (currently in progress: missing as of now due to the enormous undertaking of creating this app, I didn't leave myself very much time for testing in the given window of time I was offered.
+*5. enzyme and Jest testing (currently in progress: missing as of now due to the enormous undertaking of creating this app, I didn't leave myself very much time for testing in the given window of time I was offered.
 I prioritized making a very fun and interactive shop application that I could bolster my professional portfolio with, and wouldn't have had the time for testing in the beginning of it's creation.
 I am now working on unit testing each of the client components in enzyme/jest)*

->*deployed to Heroku for production*
+*6. deployed to Heroku for production*

 ### Client-side bonus features met

->home screen promotions like “best selling products” and “new arrivals”
+1. home screen promotions like “best selling products” and “new arrivals”

->basic shop page with a live list of items and a filtering component to sort
+2. basic shop page with a live list of items and a filtering component to sort

->product info components to investigate into products further than at shop page
+3. product info components to investigate into products further than at shop page

->a history component to show what’s already been bought
+4. a history component to show what’s already been bought

->admin database product creation to allow admin to create new products and add them to the digital marketplace
+5. admin database product creation to allow admin to create new products and add them to the digital marketplace

->user information editing (update email or name)
+6. user information editing (update email or name)

->Paypal payments
+7. Paypal payments

->Cloudinary media management for admins to store media connected to grocery products
+8. Cloudinary media management for admins to store media connected to grocery products

->grocery category admin creation functionality (add new categories i.e. snacks, meals, beverages etc.)
+9. grocery category admin creation functionality (add new categories i.e. snacks, meals, beverages etc.)

 ### Reason for NERD stack and other technical choices

->I chose React because working with the DOM API is difficult, and React gives us developers its Virtual DOM (React’s reconciliation algorithm) to work with making our lives easier, also I started learning React.js as my first framework and wanted to ensure my knowledge in it before moving onto learning another.
+I chose React because working with the DOM API is difficult, and React gives us developers its Virtual DOM (React’s reconciliation algorithm) to work with making our lives easier, also I started learning React.js as my first framework and wanted to ensure my knowledge in it before moving onto learning another.

->Redux is the obvious go-to predictable state container for JS apps.
+Redux is the obvious go-to predictable state container for JS apps.
 My e-commerce app could grow to huge proportions if used in a real-world scenario, so I decided to use a state management tool as managing states shared across components becomes a chore otherwise.
 Redux also allows for components to internally manage their state without any need for an external library or tool.

->Node is my choice of JS run time environment that executes my app's JS code outside of a browser.
+Node is my choice of JS run time environment that executes my app's JS code outside of a browser.
 I have already implemented Node and Express together in previous apps and felt comfortable using these two again as they are hard to compete with.
 Express is actually a framework for Node, and has been the de facto server framework for Node as of recent, so this was an easy choice.

->MongoDB was a great choice for this product, being that it is a cross-platform document-oriented database program and inherently stores your data in flexible JSON-like documents.
+MongoDB was a great choice for this product, being that it is a cross-platform document-oriented database program and inherently stores your data in flexible JSON-like documents.
 This means fields can vary between documents and data structure can be changed over time.
 This was an obvious Yes for an e-commerce site which could change dramatically under new ownership etc. I also relied upon Heroku and mlab to get the database running in production.
 In the early stages I created my models with mongoose.

->Cloudinary was a great SaaS which enabled me to manage my web media assets with their leading cloud service.
+Cloudinary was a great SaaS which enabled me to manage my web media assets with their leading cloud service.
 This means I am able to give admin's on my app the ability to add their own products to the database and upload their own images for them too!

->Middlewares include -> **react-dropzone**: easy drag and drop file uploading for admin tools, **react-paypal-express-checkout**: allowed me to connect PayPal to my account (unfortunately I had to upgrade my PayPal account to Business and this seemed kinda weird), but thankfully Paypal has amazing developer page with easy Sandbox integration and fake account etc.; **enzyme/Jest**: for testing in React, makes it easy to look at snapshots etc; **bcrypt**: encrypting passwords for secure user signup/login; **dotenv**: makes .env available in server.js, **axios**; a reliable promise-based HTTP client which provides a single API for dealing with XMLHttpRequests and Node's http interface and wraps the requests using a polyfill for ES6 new's promise syntax; **moment**: for parsing and displaying dates, **material ui**; a very popular React UI framework which made for quick and effective UI/UX given the time I had for this project; **postman**: for comprehensive API development, worked very well paired with MongoDB and my models created on server-side; **http-proxy-middleware**: for that pesky 404 error you get when your proxy settings are whack; **concurrently**: running multiple commands concurrently (ie. running both client-side and server-side together within commandline; **body-parser**: extract the entire body portion of an incoming request stream and exposes it on req.body; **cookie-parser**: allowed me to parse Cookie header etc.; **jsonwebtoken**: creating access tokens that assert some number of claims (like user is admin etc.); **multer**: image uploading.
+Middlewares include -> **react-dropzone**: easy drag and drop file uploading for admin tools, **react-paypal-express-checkout**: allowed me to connect PayPal to my account (unfortunately I had to upgrade my PayPal account to Business and this seemed kinda weird), but thankfully Paypal has amazing developer page with easy Sandbox integration and fake account etc.; **enzyme/Jest**: for testing in React, makes it easy to look at snapshots etc; **bcrypt**: encrypting passwords for secure user signup/login; **dotenv**: makes .env available in server.js, **axios**; a reliable promise-based HTTP client which provides a single API for dealing with XMLHttpRequests and Node's http interface and wraps the requests using a polyfill for ES6 new's promise syntax; **moment**: for parsing and displaying dates, **material ui**; a very popular React UI framework which made for quick and effective UI/UX given the time I had for this project; **postman**: for comprehensive API development, worked very well paired with MongoDB and my models created on server-side; **http-proxy-middleware**: for that pesky 404 error you get when your proxy settings are whack; **concurrently**: running multiple commands concurrently (ie. running both client-side and server-side together within commandline; **body-parser**: extract the entire body portion of an incoming request stream and exposes it on req.body; **cookie-parser**: allowed me to parse Cookie header etc.; **jsonwebtoken**: creating access tokens that assert some number of claims (like user is admin etc.); **multer**: image uploading.

 ### Trade-offs made or things left to do